clarkfitzg/phd_research/notes/code_analysis_tasks.md

 structure I want for code analysis.
 In the below I see quite a bit about reorganizing code to some logical structure.

-__Vectorized and scalar valued functions__
+__Earliest place to run subset operations__

-Then we can better infer the sizes of the data that pass through.
+If we only need a subset of rows and columns to do the required task then we can filter the data early, even at the source.
+This saves memory and time for intermediate computations.

 __Group semantic units__